AiJared/DSA_in_python/README.md

 ### Bogo Sort

 This sorting algorithm randomizes the order of the values in the list repeatedly until it is sorted.

+It is a very inefficient algorithm because it has to make attempts randomizing the order of values in the list over and over and again until when the list is sorted.
+For this reason, the number of attempts it can take varries and it can surprisingly take a lot of attempts for it to sort values of just a small list.
+Given a huge list, bogo sort would not be very helpful.

+Check out the implementation of bogo sort in the file "bogo_sort.py".